binipringle/right-to-be-forgotten/README.md

 # Evidence

-This repo is a static site where I organize my fall 2021 class notes for 2L PT Evidence at CUNY School of Law.
-The site is published at <a href="https://binipringle.github.io/evidence/">binipringle.github.io/evidence/</a>.
+This repository codes a static site which houses my final paper for Technology and the Law at CUNY School of Law.
+The site is published at <a href="https://binipringle.github.io/right-to-be-forgotten/">binipringle.github.io/right-to-be-forgotten/</a>.

 ---